-A map of Bourgogne and its five regions with, from north to south, the winegrowing regions of Chablis and the Grand Auxerrois; Côte de Nuits, Hautes Côtes de Nuits and the Châtillonnais; Côte de Beaune and the Hautes Côtes de Beaune; the Côte Chalonnaise and the Couchois, and finally, the Mâconnais.
+The map of Bourgogne and its five wine-producing regions, with, from north to south, the vineyards of Chablis, Grand Auxerrois and Châtillonnais, Côte de Nuits and Hautes Côtes de Nuits, Côte de Beaune and Hautes Côtes de Beaune, Côte Chalonnaise and Côtes du Couchois and, finally, Mâconnais.
+This map can be used for wine tourism in Bourgogne.

 Discover an infograpgic with some gourmet combinations of cheeses and wines from the Bourgogne region.